Skip to main content

 3. Submit a self-assessment for each calendar quarter, regardless of whether or not you have provided services covered by this regime (form 369).

-The self-assessment will be submitted during the month following the period to which it refers.
+The self-assessment must be submitted during the month following the period to which it refers.

 4. Enter the tax corresponding to each self-assessment within the self-assessment submission period.